 It is difficult to anticipate potential export volumes from the Pacific region, but market forces will ultimately determine whether significant and sustained trade eventuates.
-Most production in the Pacific Islands is still focused on supplying local markets because there are limited market access opportunities for growers.
+Commercial production of Tahitian limes in the Pacific Islands is mostly small scale and focused on supplying local markets, and there are limited market access opportunities for growers.